How to Teach Your Dog to Come

 No Chance of Success

-Moving your dog too quickly through the training process makes it hard for your furball to learn a new skill.
+Moving too quickly through the training process makes it hard for your furball to learn a new skill.
 Only give your dog what he or she can handle by slowly moving through the various stages.

 For example, don’t start training your dog in an outside area full of distractions.
 Start the process in your home and gradually work up towards practicing the command outside.